raeyh/stream-to-shorts/README.md

 # stream-to-shorts

-A minimal system for monitoring Twitch streams and creating short clips.
-This repository provides a simple skeleton with pluggable modules.
+A minimal system for monitoring live streams and creating short clips.
+The project started with Twitch support and now exposes a small abstraction layer so additional platforms can be plugged in easily.
 It is **not** a fully featured production system but serves as a starting point for further development.

 ## Setup